nkh/fzf-tldr/README.md

 # Vim INTEGRATION

+Examples containing placeholders are opened in vim.

+The placeholders will be highlighted.

-Adding the following code to your *.vimrc* will:
+Optionally adding the following code to your *.vimrc* will:
-- source fzf-tldr functions
+- source the fzf-tldr vimscript
-- add "F3" binding which moves to the next placeholder
-- add "F6" binding which move to the next placeholder, delete it and start insert mode
+- bind "F3", or any key you like, to TldrFixall

 ```
 " fzf-tldr ------------------------------------------------------